Who are we?

 The association currently has around 600 members, which includes both students, employees and retirees.
 It is a focus of the association to represent sociology widely and not only represent specific topics or age groups.
 We therefore seek to have at least one member of the board of The Danish Sociological Association elected among those working outside academia.
 The students will influence the future of sociology and, therefore, the association also wants to strengthen transgenerational communities.
 The association always has several student representatives on the board and arranges various activities that are specifically targeted at the student community.

 Geographically, the sociological landscape is spread widely across Denmark.
 Sociological educations can be found at universities in Copenhagen, Aalborg, Esbjerg, Aarhus, and Roskilde.
-It has great importance to the association to support these educations as well as further training of sociologists after they have completed their university education.
+It is of great value to the association to support these educations as well as further training of sociologists after they have completed their university education.

 Most of the events organized by the association take place in Copenhagen, but it is a clear focus for the association not to limit itself to the metropolitan area.
 Therefore, the association has board members and activities in both Aalborg and Esbjerg, and we support the establishment of local associations within the framework of the association’s activities.